monaesmaeili/IoT-enabled_Contact_Tracing/README.md

-#I nternet of Things-enabled Passive Contact Tracing in Smart Cities
+# Internet of Things-enabled Passive Contact Tracing in Smart Cities

-- This repository contains paper's source code and data.
+This repository contains paper's source code and data.